-- a.
-Degrees and Credentials: Have a Master's degree from a program accredited by the American Library Association. - b.
-Relevant Job/ Library Experience: Have relevant experience as determined at the time of appointment by the Provost. - c.
+a.
+Degrees and Credentials: Have a Master's degree from a program accredited by the American Library Association.

+- Relevant Job/ Library Experience: Have relevant experience as determined at the time of appointment by the Provost. - c.
 Scholarship: Show evidence of initiative and ability to undertake significant professional development beyond formal graduate study. - d.
 Service: Demonstrate the ability to work effectively with students in student-focused activities outside the classroom.
 Demonstrate the ability to work collegially on tasks related to the faculty role in university governance, including committee tasks, and to work collaboratively on projects and tasks related to the department or program of appointment.

-a.
+- a.
 Academic Librarianship: Plan, manage, and administer projects and/or prepare instruction and provide research assistance.
 Use strategies that reflect sound and current scholarship in academic librarianship and that are designed to enhance student success and/or faculty pedagogy and scholarship.
 Use reflective strategies, including various forms of formative and summative feedback, which can be used to strengthen learning experiences for students.
 Participate in the advising of students, which includes assisting them with course selection, monitoring their academic progress, and providing advice related to educational and career goals.
-See 3.1.4 for full description of academic librarianship responsibilities.
+See 3.1.6 for full description of academic librarianship responsibilities. - b.

-- b.
 Scholarship: Sustained engagement resulting in contributions to scholarship in one's academic area, thereby expanding one's knowledge or expertise in one's academic discipline and concomitant teaching areas.
-Make scholarship contributions through one or more of the scholarship activities described in 3.1.4.1.
-See 3.1.4.1. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
+Make scholarship contributions through one or more of the scholarship activities described in 3.1.4.
+See 3.1.4. and Appendix A for a full description of scholarship and scholarly or creative activities. - c.
 Service: Sustain an engagement with students outside the classroom through participation in student-focused activities.
 Participate in department, school, college, and/or university committee service, projects, and tasks as requested, showing increasing capacity for service that makes a positive contribution to the effectiveness of the program, department, school, college, or university.
-See 3.1.5 for full description of service responsibilities.
+See 3.1.5 for full description of service responsibilities. - d.
+Cultivate professionalism consistent with the general criteria for faculty evaluation found in Section 3 of this Handbook.